In the Lassalle-Haus, we believe that maintaining a healthy, socially, and ecologically responsible diet is an important part of our wellbeing.

 Sustainability Plays an Important Role at Lassalle-Haus

-Our kitchen is vegetarian oriented.
+Our cuisine is mostly vegetarian.
 Meat is served at lunchtime on Tuesdays and Sundays, while fish is served at Thursday lunchtime.
 We adhere to this weekly planned meal schedule unless there is an issue with of our local biopartners (as much advance notice will be provided as possible).

 For imported foods, we pay attention to fair trade products.
 The food at Lassalle-Haus is processed carefully and economically, so there is little waste.
 Appetizers are served directly at the table.
 The main course is served at the buffet, where the food is kept warm and accessible.
-The water you drink comes from our own local Bad Schönbrunner spring.
+The water you drink comes from our own local spring in Bad Schönbrunn.

 Cafeteria – is it Organic?

 Is the food in our cafeteria all-organic?
-Not quite, but we maintain a large assortment of organic products in the cafeteria, including organic wines and fair trade coffee.
+Not quite, but we offer a large assortment of organic products in the cafeteria, including organic wines and fair trade coffee.

 Why a Buffet Service?